Playing Music in Just Intonation - A Dynamically Adapting Tuning Scheme: Introduction

-Fortunately the circle of fifths approaches a closure up to a small mismatch~\cite{Huygens}: when stacking twelve perfect fifths on top of each other the resulting frequency ratio $(3/2)^{12}$ differs from seven octaves (ratio $2^7$) only by a small amount; explaining why the Western chromatic scale is based on twelve semitones per octave.
+Fortunately the circle of fifths approaches a closure up to a small mismatch: when stacking twelve just fifths on top of each other the resulting frequency ratio $(3/2)^{12}$ differs from seven octaves (ratio $2^7$) only by a small amount; explaining why the Western chromatic scale is based on twelve semitones per octave.
 Nevertheless the remaining difference of $\approx 1.4\%$ ($23.46$ cents\footnote{In music theory, a cent ($\cent$) is defined as 1/100 of a semitone in the equal temperament.}), known as the Pythagorean comma, is clearly audible and cannot be neglected in a scale with fixed frequencies.
-Likewise, a sequence of four perfect fifths transposed back by two octaves ($(3/2)^4/2^2$) differs from a perfect third ($5/4$) by the so-called syntonic comma of $21.51$ cents.
+Likewise, a sequence of four just fifths transposed back by two octaves ($(3/2)^4/2^2$) differs from a major third of $5/4$ by the so-called syntonic comma of $21.51$ cents.

-Since it is impossible to construct a consistent musical scale that is based exclusively on pure beatless perfect intervals, one has to seek out suitable compromises.
+Since it is impossible to construct a musical scale that is based exclusively on pure beatless intervals, one has to seek out suitable compromises.
 Over the centuries this has led to a fascinating variety of tuning systems, called temperaments, which reflect the harmonic texture of the music in the respective epoch~\cite{Barbour}.
 With the increasing demand of flexibility the equal temperament (ET) finally prevailed in the 19$^{\rm th}$ century and has established itself as a standard temperament of Western music.
 In the ET the octave is divided into twelve equally sized semitones of constant frequency ratio $2^{1/12}$.
 The homogeneous geometric structure of the ET ensures that all interval sizes are invariant under transposition (displacements on the keyboard).
 This means that music can be played in any key, differing only in the global pitch but not in the harmonic texture.